AbisoyeAkinloye/ROS-100-Days-Coding-Challenge/Week 2/06. Virtual functions/README.md

 * Transforming from base class pointer or reference to derived class pointer or reference at run time.
 * Makes it possible to call non polymorphic methods on derived objects.

+## Polymorphic functions and destructor

+**Note:** Never call virtual (polymorphic) function from constructor & destructor.
+* Calling a virtual function from a constructor or destructor won't give a polymorphic result or dynamic binding.
+* The call will never go to a more derived class than the currently executing constructor or destructor.
+* In other words you will get static binding results.